JulianoCP/sanctum-abyssus/README.md

 ![Sanctum Logo](https://github.com/JulianoCP/SanctumAbyssus/blob/main/assets/git/SanctumAbyssusLogo.png "SoaLogo")

 ## Overview
-Sanctum Abyssus is a twin stick shooter game developed using the Godot Engine in conjunction with the Steam SDK.
+**Sanctum Abyssus** is a twin stick shooter game developed using the **Godot Engine** in conjunction with the **Steam SDK**.
 It offers an exciting multiplayer experience filled with action and quick decision-making to ensure the players' survival.
 Face a relentless horde of enemies that gather and advance against you, challenging your skills and teamwork.

 ## How to Execute
 Necessary steps to run: